mtanvirhossain/Shopping-List/README.md

 ```bash
 npm run dev
 ```
-The frontend will be available at `http://localhost:3000`
+The frontend will be available at `http://localhost:3000` or `http://localhost:3001`

 ### 4. Database Setup (Cosmos DB)